chrisrusselljr/blog/content/posts/empowerment.md

 Be helpful, but not at the cost of your plan.

-Compromising your bandwidth is stagnation.
+To compromise your bandwidth is stagnation.

 There are enough problems in the world to satisfy everyone.